-Loss reserve estimates are subject to uncertainties and paid claims may substantially exceed our loss reserves.
+Because loss reserve estimates are subject to uncertainties and based on assumptions that are currently very volatile, paid claims may be substantially different than our loss reserves.

 We establish reserves using estimated claim rates and claim amounts in estimating the ultimate loss.
 The estimated claim rates and claim amounts represent what we believe best reflect the estimate of what will actually be paid on the loans in default as of the reserve date.